 Time to completion starts when a student begins any program in the Graduate School, whether it be a master’s or doctoral program.
 All work must be completed within six years of the time of admission to graduate work, for those studying for the various master’s degrees; and within eight years for those studying for doctoral degrees.
-For those admitted directly into a Ph.D. program without a master’s degree in field, work must be completed within eight years.
+For those admitted directly into a Ph.D. program without a master’s degree in that field, work must be completed within eight years.
 Individual programs may set a shorter time period.
-Exceptions may be granted by the Dean of the Graduate School at the request of the Graduate Program Director.
+Exceptions to the time to completion policy may be granted by the Dean of the Graduate School at the request of the Graduate Program Director.

 Recency/Validation for Over-Aged Credit Hours